mikeoc61/genetics-23andMe/README.md

     Eg: genome_Michael_OConnor_v4_Full_20190408081640.txt

-Program will look in current director for all files matching this pattern and then prompt user to select a specific file for processing
+Program will look in current directory for all files matching this pattern and then prompt user to select a specific file for processing

 Program also compares raw genome data with data from the FoundMyFitness comprehensive